This article may contain affiliate links. You can see our disclaimer here.

 Important Note: There is not a bus from the Cancun airport to Valladolid.
 Instead, you’ll have to take the bus from the airport to the city of Cancun and take another ADO bus to Valladolid.

 Have you traveled to Valladolid, Yucatan?
-Tell us what you think in the comments.
+Tell me what you think in the comments.